 The Vermont Fire Academy is based in Pittsford, VT with a primary focus of delivering training to responders throughout the state.
 This website is used to distribute timely course information and is updated on a continual basis, so please check back frequently and feel free to contact us with any questions you have.

-- Fire Service Safety Culture: Who Protects Firefighters from Firefighters?
+Fire Service Safety Culture: Who Protects Firefighters from Firefighters - January 9 & 10, 2016

-Incident Command Training is offered by the Vermont Fire Academy and Vermont Police Academy regularly.
+Incident Command Training is offered by the Division of Emergency Management & Homeland Security regularly.
 For more information on NIMS or ICS training opportunities, click here.